 DBHDD PolicyStat enables community providers of mental health, developmental disabilities and/or addictive diseases services to have access to all DBHDD policies that are relevant for community services.
 DBHDD PolicyStat can be accessed online anytime at http://gadbhdd.policystat.com.
-Beginning in July 2012, the placement of policies in DBHDD PolicyStat replaced the policies previously included in the provider.
-Manuals for Community Mental Health, Developmental Disabilities and Addictive Diseases Providers.
+Beginning in July 2012, the placement of policies in DBHDD PolicyStat replaced the policies previously included in the Providers, 02-1201.
 By virtue of their contract or agreement with DBHDD, providers are required to comply with DBHDD policies relevant to their contracted services and/or according to the applicability as defined in the policy itself.